Upgrade or downgrade a membership on behalf of a customer

 How to upgrade a customer's membership

-To upgrade or downgrade a customer's membership from your end, head to your customer's membership tab (Customers >> Customer List >> search customer) and locate the membership that the customer wishes to upgrade or downgrade from.
+To upgrade or downgrade a customer's membership from your end, head to your customer's membership tab (Customers >> Customer List >> Search customer >> Memberships) and locate the membership that the customer wishes to upgrade or downgrade from.

 How much does the customer pay when they're upgraded?

-As previously mentioned, a membership upgrade starts on the day of purchase, i.e., the date you perform the upgrade, unless the start date is changed manually.
+Since membership upgrade starts on the day of purchase, i.e., the date you perform the upgrade, unless the start date is changed manually.

-- £100 (first payment) - £78.39 (credit) = £21.61 first payment total.
+• £100 (original payment) - £78.39 (credit) = £21.61 first payment total towards the difference and upgrade.

 Lastly, you will need to choose one of the following payment options: